top of page

 Carbonnel

 Here's one shelf in Chris' office.
-He is the nose of over 700 fragrances, most of which aren't credited to him.
+He is the nose of over 700 fragrances, many of which aren't credited to him.

 We got back to London a bit exhausted by our break in Barcelona, but I wouldn’t have missed it for the world.
 I wouldn’t have missed it for the opportunity to move our brand in the direction we want it to go, nor would I have missed it for the chance to immerse my family and myself in the culture of one of Europe’s great cities.